pierreolivierbonin/chromadb_experiment/README.md

 - [Contributing](#contributing)

 ## Installation
 In keeping with recommended best practices (see PEP 517, 518, and 621), the project leverages the pyproject.toml Python Packaging that has replaced setuptools as the modern approach to packaging.

 Follow the three steps below:

+0. *(optional)* install [`uv`](https://github.com/astral-sh/uv) by running `pip install uv` to use the fastest Python package and project manager.
 1. create a virtual environment by runnning `python -m venv .venv`
-2. install all required dependencies by running `pip install .`, which will leverage *pyproject.toml* to build everything.
+2. install all required dependencies by running `uv pip install .` This will leverage *pyproject.toml* to build everything.
-3. As discovered in [this issue](https://github.com/microsoft/autogen/issues/251), we fix a dependency problem related to sqlite3 by installing `pysqlite3-binary`. (last update: then, you need to create in your venv's "lib/python3.12/site-packages/google" folder a new folder called 'collab' but might not be required now... further testing may be needed as well).

 ## Usage
 Use the modules included in src/utils to preprocess your documents.
 For example:
 * if you have .docx documents, use *docx_processor.py* to transform your Word documents to plain text format files (.txt);
-* if you want to parse HTML tables, use *htmltables_converter.py* to transform them into dataframes and save the output into .csv files
+* if you want to parse HTML tables, use *htmltables_converter.py* to transform them into dataframes and save the output into .csv files.
+> See *scripts/IPGs_example.py* for an example, which uses *HTMLTablestoDataframes* to output a clean dataframe from an HTML table found on a webpage.

-Use the `chromadb` library and `sentence-transformers` library like in the script example *create_database_with_specific_embeddings.py* to create embeddings, and then save a local vector database that you can reuse in any of your use cases.
+> See *create_database_with_specific_embeddings.py* for an example on how to use the `chromadb` and `sentence-transformers` libraries to create embeddings, and then save a local vector database that you can reuse in any of your use cases.

 ## Contributing
 1. Create an issue where we can chat about your idea(s)